cvanlaw/chrisvanlaw.com/src/index.markdown

 # Experience
 ### rearc
-A cloud engineering and devops consulting company.
+A boutique cloud engineering and devops consulting company.
-#### Senior Engineer | *August 2021 - Present*
+#### Lead Cloud Engineer | *August 2021 - Present*
-Lead customer engagements designing and implementing cloud-native and microservice architectures.
+Lead engagements with customers, designing and implementing cloud-native and microservice architectures, delivering an end-to-end SaaS authentication and authorization system, replatforming applications on the cloud, and implementing continuous delivery pipelines for infrastructure as code and application components.

+Director of IT & Engineering | Pacific Medical Data Solutions, A LifePoint Health Company | May 2017 - August 2021

 * Designed and delivered an end to end SaaS authentication and authorization system
 * Implemented continuous delivery pipelines for infrastructure as code and application components